 Atypical minds are rarely studied in scientific literature, where left dominance is the standard.
 My research delves into the lesser-known minds of poets, artists, musicians, mediums, shamans and autistic savants.
 Atypical minds can use unconventional means to access creativity and knowledge: dreams, hallucinations, trance states, NDEs, telepathy; automatic handwriting, séances, or Ouija board, where enhanced right-hemispheric processing prevails.

 After 20 years of research and writing, my book, In Their Right Minds: The Lives and Shared Practices of Poetic Geniuses(August 1, 2015) Exeter, UK: Imprint Academic, is available on Amazon and other sites.
 During the month of August it had a #1 Hot New Release rating in Neuropsychology and Poetry/Literary Criticism in the US and France.
-If you are interested in the brain, consciousness, creativity and the arts, I think you will find it an interesting read.
+If you are interested in the brain, consciousness, creativity and the arts, I think you will find it an illuminating read.

 Jung's NDE and my Creative Response

 Who is to say where our thoughts come from?
 I'd say from everything we've heard, read, seen or dreamed about, and sometimes from a distant shore or shared mind-space as in my "Freud only got it have right.
 Read the two Hyperion poems" dream.
 May I add that at the Julian Jaynes Society Conference, to my shock, I learned that I was not the only one to get a message to read a Keats poem in a dream.
 Life stresses can make significant messages and unusual creativity erupt in altered states of consciousness.